ansible-collections/dellemc.os10/playbooks/vxlan_evpn/README.md

 Use Ansible roles os10_interface and os10_vlan  to configure required VLANs.
 Use Ansible role os10_bgp to configure BGP Unnumbered.
 Use role os10_vxlan to configure VN networks, EVPN and Symmetric IRB functionality.
-Use role os10_vlt to configure VLT between between leafs prim-vtep2 and sec-vtep2
+Use role os10_vlt to configure VLT between leaves prim-vtep2 and sec-vtep2

 **Step 5**
 Create a playbook called  `datacenter.yaml`.